Close-up portrait of a smiling Tony Carruthers with a full gray beard, wearing dark sunglasses and a gray knit cap against a light background.

 Untested Fingerprint and DNA Evidence

-In 1994, investigators collected fingerprint evidence from Delois Anderson’s home, where the victims were kidnapped from.
-They recovered multiple prints from Ms. Anderson’s house in locations that the facts suggest the kidnapper would have touched: doorknobs and a phone receiver.
+In 1994, investigators collected fingerprint evidence from one of the victim's homes, where the victims were kidnapped from.
+They recovered multiple prints from the house in locations that the facts suggest the kidnapper would have touched: doorknobs and a phone receiver.
 None of the prints match Tony, and there is no other physical evidence tying him to the scene of the crime.

-In 2010, James Montgomery gave a statement to an investigator that he had kidnapped Marcellos and Fred and that he had sent a man named Ronnie Irving to kidnap Ms. Anderson.
-In this statement, James confirms that Tony was not involved in the kidnapping or the murders.
-Irving, who was killed in 2002, had an extensive arrest history, and his fingerprints are on file with law enforcement.
-Irving’s fingerprints have never been compared to the unidentified prints recovered from the crime scene.
+In 2011, Tony's co-defendant gave a statement to an investigator that Tony was not involved in the kidnapping or the murders and pointed them to a different man.
+That suspect's fingerprints have never been compared to the unidentified prints recovered from the crime scene.

 The jury was never told about the unidentified prints, that Tony's prints weren’t found at the house, or that prints from the person who is most likely responsible for the kidnapping were never compared.

 To this day, there are still 6 unmatched fingerprints from the scene.
 In September 2021, Tony filed a pro se motion for fingerprint testing.
-In January 2026, after his execution date had been set, Tony’s lawyers filed a supplemental pleading, which included James Montgomery’s disclosure about Ronnie Irving as well as the State’s decades-long concealment of Alfredo’s Shaw’s status as a paid informant.
-The state court denied his request on the grounds that the testing could not exclude his participation.
-More troubling, the state court held that the new information about Alfredo Shaw as well as the statement implicating Ronnie Irving could not be considered, finding that Tennessee law limits defendants to the universe of information that was available at the time of trial or arrest.
+In January 2026, after his execution date had been set, Tony’s lawyers filed a supplemental pleading, which included his co-defendant's disclosure about the alternative suspect as well as the State’s decades-long concealment of Alfredo’s Shaw’s status as a paid informant.
+The state court denied his request on the grounds that the testing could not exclude Tony's participation.
+More troubling, the state court held that the new information about Alfredo Shaw as well as the statement implicating the alternative suspect could not be considered, finding that Tennessee law limits defendants to the universe of information that was available at the time of trial or arrest.

 Support our on-going litigation and work in the courts Donate now